oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 The self-signed JWT MAY contain other claims.

 ### Unsigned JSON Object Subject Token Type {#unsigned-json-subject-token-type}
 A requester MAY use an unsigned JSON object as a `subject_token` value.
 In that case, the requester MUST set the `subject_token_type` value to: `urn:ietf:params:oauth:token-type:unsigned_json`.
+The value of the `subject_token` field MUST be the BASE64URL encoded value of the JSON object as described in {{Section 5 of RFC6848}}.
 The JSON object in the subject token MUST contain the following fields:

 * `sub`: The subject for whom the Txn-Token is being requested.
 The Txn-Token Service SHALL use this value in determining the `sub` value in the Txn-Token issued in the response to this request.
 * `exp`: The expiration time of the requested Txn-Token.